frankmcsherry/frankmcsherry.github.io/_posts/2015-04-10-genericjoin.md

     enumerated triangles from (4..5) in 19921ns
     ...

-So the time between injecting a seed and getting all the triangles back out is some tens of microseconds.
+So the time between injecting a node identifier and getting all the triangles back out is some tens of microseconds.
 These numbers get a little better with batching, cutting out some of the overhead:

     enumerated triangles from (0..10) in 231301ns